YavarKolivand/YavarKolivand/README.md

 **TypeScript • Next.js**

-I'm currently expanding my Front-End skills by learning TypeScript and Next.js and plan to build practical projects with them.
+I'm currently expanding my Front-End development skills by learning TypeScript and Next.js, with a focus on building practical and production-oriented projects.

 ---

 ## 🎯 What I Focus On

-* Building responsive and user-friendly interfaces
+* Building responsive, accessible, and user-friendly interfaces
-* Creating clean and reusable React components
+* Creating clean, reusable, and maintainable React components
 * Managing application state with Redux
-* Developing modern UIs with Tailwind CSS
+* Building modern user interfaces with Tailwind CSS and Bootstrap
+* Creating smooth client-side navigation with React Router
-* Writing clean, maintainable, and scalable code
+* Writing clean, scalable, and maintainable Front-End code
-* Continuously learning modern Front-End technologies
+* Continuously learning modern Front-End technologies and best practices

 ---

 ## 📂 Featured Projects

-Here you can find selected projects that demonstrate my Front-End development skills.
+### 🛒 Shopping Cart

+A modern e-commerce shopping cart built with **React, Redux, and Tailwind CSS**, featuring product browsing, cart management, quantity controls, and a responsive user interface.

+### 💳 Payment Management Dashboard

+A React-based payment interface featuring a simulated payment flow and an interactive analytics dashboard built with **Recharts** to visualize monthly payment data.

+### 🌐 Responsive Single-Page Website

+A modern and responsive single-page website built with **React**, focused on clean layout, reusable components, and an engaging user experience.

+### 🌦️ Weather App

+A JavaScript-based weather application that retrieves and displays weather information through an API with a clean and user-friendly interface.

 > More projects and detailed case studies will be added as I continue building.